Who Do YOU Know Who Needs MinProj?

 Do you have too many projects, and not enough staff?
 And, is everyone competing for your highest-skilled team members?
 While MinProj is not a Portfolio Management tool, it does give you the power to more effectively manage each of the projects in your portfolio.
 Of course, you will still need to prioritize your projects in alignment with your Enterprise Strategies, and allocate the right number of people to the right projects.

 Especially there, MinProj helps you by providing a consistent repeatable process that helps clarify which skills you need to apply during each Phase of the project.
 It helps you grow the skills of your team members and project managers, so each time they touch another project they are even more effective.
 And it helps you avoid your most common error: Starving a project of the needed resources in the mistaken belief that you are improving efficiency; when in fact you are crippling it.

 Many of today’s “Project Managers” are relatively new to the discipline.
 In fact, in the MinProj target audience, Project Management (PM) is often something many do in your spare time, along with your other responsibilities.
 Our experience is that a truly competent Project Manager can leverage the effectiveness of everyone you touch by an order of magnitude (that is 10x improvement).
 Is that not the most important work for you to perform?
 In an era when everyone is trying to “do more with less”, competent PM is the best way to do so.

-MinProj helps you by introducing you to the knowledge, skills, insights, processes, behaviors, and competences that it takes to be as effective as possible in your project.
-Not only that, but it helps you, through careful Role definition, to remove “the weakest links” from your Project Team—not by getting rid of them, but by helping them to do their job more effectively.
+MinProj benefits you by introducing you to the knowledge, skills, insights, processes, behaviors, and competences that make you as effective as possible in your project.
+Not only that, but it helps you, through careful Role definition, to remove “the weakest links” from your Project Team.
+It does so, not by getting rid of them, but by helping them to do their job more effectively.